chartjs/Chart.js/docs/developers/publishing.md

 # Publishing an extension

-If you are planning on publishing an extension for Chart.js, here are a some pointers.
+If you are planning on publishing an extension for Chart.js, here are some pointers.

 ## Awesome